 The Hall Art Foundation is pleased to announce an exhibition by American artist Keith Sonnier to be held at its Schloss Derneburg location.
-Organized in collaboration with the artist, this survey brings together over a dozen neon works from 1968 – 2011.
+Organized in collaboration with the artist, this survey brings together over a dozen neon works from 1968 – 2009.
 The use of neon has become a defining element in Sonnier’s sculpture, forming a signature and important body of work.
-A rare early floor sculpture from 1967 that has not been publicly exhibited in over thirty years will also be featured.

 Beginning in the late 1960s, Sonnier radically called into question the traditional concept of sculpture by incorporating unconventional and industrial materials in his work.
-For example, Untitled (1967) consists of a long wooden box with a satin-covered top that lies under a large piece of cheesecloth.
 Sonnier’s “non-art” materials also included neon light, fluorescent pigments, liquid plastic, latex, satin, bamboo, string, wire and foam rubber.
 The artist’s interest in unorthodox materials extends beyond their formal qualities.
 Through his combination of diverse elements, Sonnier evokes cultural, narrative and spiritual associations, infusing his work with an inner-life.

 “I think we were amazed that what we were making would even be bought.
 Our type of work was somehow counter-culture.
 We chose materials that were not “high art”.
 We weren’t working in bronze, or paint, even.
 We were using materials that weren’t previously considered art materials.
 They were deliberately chosen to psychologically evoke certain kinds of feelings.”